veikman/runwrap/README.md

 * This is a list item.

-  Because this list item consists of multiple paragraphs, it can be affected by `runwrap`.
+  Because this list item consists of multiple paragraphs, it (each of its two paragraphs) can be affected by `runwrap`.
 ```

 A list item made up of one paragraph of text is not identified as a paragraph